sourcegraph/sourcegraph-public-snapshot/doc/admin/faq.md

 ### Can I consume Sourcegraph's metrics in my own monitoring system (Datadog, New Relic, etc.)?

-Sourcegraph provides [high-level alerting metrics](./observability/metrics.md#high-level-alerting-metrics) which you can integrate into your own monitoring system - see the [alerting custom consumption guide](./observability/alerting_custom_consumption.md) for more details.
+Sourcegraph provides [high-level alerting metrics](./observability/metrics.md#high-level-alerting-metrics) which you can integrate into your own monitoring system—see the [alerting custom consumption guide](./observability/alerting_custom_consumption.md) for more details.

 While it is technically possible to consume all of Sourcegraph's metrics in an external system, our recommendation is to utilize the builtin monitoring tools and configure Sourcegraph to [send alerts to your own PagerDuty, Slack, email, etc.](./observability/alerting.md).
 Metrics and thresholds can change with each release, therefore manually defining the alerts required to monitor Sourcegraph's health is not recommended.
 Sourcegraph automatically updates the dashboards and alerts on each release to ensure the displayed information is up-to-date.